Audrey-netizen/fashion_fundamentals_for_trans_fems/general_guides/ffftf0_preword.md

-traits or clothing silhouettes and the like to follow, know that it is quite optional as I don't even follow them much of the time (but again, if passing is a safety/more urgent priority for you then you may want to take it more seriously.
+traits or clothing silhouettes and the like to follow, know that it is quite optional as I don't even follow them much of the time (but again, if passing is a safety/more urgent priority for you then you may want to take it more seriously).
 Ultimately I’m just one person with one set of circumstances and body, obviously if you do not have the same circumstances and body type for whatever example just ignore the info.
 But I know enough about fashion fundamentals to feel competent making this level 1 guide, from being pretty